Crystabel-Isioma/Chinook-SQL-to-Python-Data-Pipeline/README.md

 ### 1. Loaded the Chinook SQL database
 Executed the SQL file in SQL Server.
 No SQL queries or joins were used for analysis.

-### 2. Imported the database into Python using PyKinoos
+### 2. Imported the database into Python using PyKinosh
-Once connected, PyKinoos displayed all tables automatically.
+Once connected, PyKinosh displayed all tables automatically.
 Nothing needed to be manually converted.

 ### 3. Performed light cleaning
 Only very small adjustments were made, such as renaming “total” to “revenue” in some outputs.
 No heavy cleaning or datatype conversions were needed.